angulardart/site-angulardart/src/_guides/get-started.md

 ## 4. Create and run a web app

-We recommend using Angular for your Dart web apps.
+We recommend using Angular for your Dart web apps, but you have [other options](/guides/web-programming) as well.
-Here's how to use WebStorm to create a web app that uses Angular:
+Here's how to use WebStorm to create a web app that uses AngularDart:

 1. Choose **Create New Project** from WebStorm's welcome screen, or **File > New > Project...** from the menu.
 A dialog appears.